Bira/octopus-carnival/_drafts/lphr-scene-04.md

   her for 8 control!
 - Arcturus tries to stab Lemure 2!
 Hits for 4 injury.
 - Jania tries to escape the grapple but fails.
+- Jade stabs Lemure 2 twice in the vitals... but fails to penetrate its DR.
+- Urist spends a Ready maneuver correcting his grip on the axe.
+- Rosalia steps forward to try and hit Lemure 2.
+Critical failure!
+Her saber flies from her hand, hitting the southern wall of the underground space with a clang.
+No one is hurt.

+**Round 5**

+- Lemure 2 uses Claw on Jania, who fails to dodge because she's grappled.
+6 injury after armor.
+- Rosalia runs to where her saber is.
+- Arcturus steps behind the Lemure and slashes with his knife in an All-Out-Attack (Strong), since it's focused on tearing Jania apart.
+He hits for 10 injury after DR, finally putting the vile fiend down.

+Witht he fight ended, Jania is both in pain from the demons' claw wounds and faintly horrified that the thing got its stink all over her.
+Urist can at least solve the first problem with a Major Healing spell, but the second will have to wait until they're done with this place.

+The cleric also identifies the evil runes scribbled on the walls as a failed attempt to open a portal to Hell.
+They might have worked briefly in the past, which is how these two lemures got here, but they've been inert and useless for a long time now.

+The party resumes exploration of the underground street, finding that it leads north.
+Mechanically, we're going with [this procedure][1], and I think it's fair to say this includes Urist's Detect Evil rolls.
+I'd argue for that if I was his player!

+### The Old Hideout

+The party arrives here on their second exploration turn, take in the ruined ambience, and decide to spend another exploration turn searching the place.
+This is a no-brainer, really.
+So we get to make some Perception rolls for them.

+- Jania spots the nest in the corner, and notes it seems to have been recently used by a tiny humanoid creature.

+- Rosalia notices the three boxes of Stuff.

+- Urist's Detect Evil power finds that there's a demon in the area, but none of the others can find anything with their mundane senses.

+Blosodriette is invisible and trying to be sneaky.
+I'm giving her Stealth 15, and no one could beat that with their Hearing rolls.
+I do think all of this would make Jania cast See Invisible, and I want to say that'd let them spot her because she'd be relying on her invisibility to stay hidden.

+[1]: {{ "/2020/01/24/old-school-movement.html" | relative_url }}